- This event has passed.

 Diwali 2019 (Deepavali), Festival of Light, India

 What do you do when you return home after having been exiled for 14 years?
 You heave a sigh of relief and celebrate.
-That’s what happens during Diwali 2019 (also called Deepavali) when in India Lord Rama, his wife Sita, his younger brother Lakshmana and the monkey god Lord Hanuman return home after defeating the demon King Ravana.
+That’s what happens during Diwali (also called Deepavali) in October when in India Lord Rama, his wife Sita, his younger brother Lakshmana and the monkey god Lord Hanuman return home after defeating the demon King Ravana.

 To welcome back their king and to illuminate their path, the people of his home town Ayodhya lit diyas or oil lamps made of clay.
 Deepavali, the Sanskrit word for ‘row of lamps’, became Diwali and grew into India’s biggest festival.

 For other Indian festivals, check out the Pushkar Camel Fair, the Hornbill festival and Holi festival India.

 During this celebration of the victory of good over evil and light over darkness, lots of small clay lamps and candles decorate houses while people dress up in their best, give each other presents and set off fireworks.
 In India, Diwali 2019 is one of the most anticipated holidays where the days leading up to the festival see significant preparations.